hariharan-devarajan/dftracer/docs/examples.rst

       #INSTALL OTHER MISSING FILES
   fi

-Since, torchvision.datasets.ImageFolder spawns separate python processes to help the parallel data loading in torch, we will be using the `HYBRID MODE` of the DLIO Profiler, so that the application can use both APP and PRELOAD Mode to log I/O from all dynamically spawned processes and function profiling from application.
+Since, torchvision.datasets.ImageFolder spawns separate python processes to help the parallel data loading in torch, we will be using the `HYBRID MODE` of the DLIO Profiler (e.g., see
+:ref:Python Hybrid mode <python-hybrid-mode>), so that the application can use both APP and PRELOAD Mode to log I/O from all dynamically spawned processes and function profiling from application.

 The following dlio_profiler code is added to profile the application at the function level.
 Note: dlio-profiler python level log file location is provided inside the python code in the dlio_logger.initialize_log() function and the POSIX or STDIO calls level log file location is provided in the job scirpt environment variable `DLIO_PROFILER_LOG_FILE`